astropy/astropy/docs/io/ascii/write.rst

 **table** : input table
   Any value that is supported for initializing a |Table| object (see :ref:`construct_table`).

-**Writer** : Writer class (default= :class:`~astropy.io.ascii.Basic`)
+**format** : output format (default='basic')
-  This specifies the top-level format of the ASCII table to be written, for example if it is a basic character delimited table, fixed format table, or a CDS-compatible table, etc.  The value of this parameter must be a Reader class.
-For basic usage this means one of the built-in :ref:`extension_reader_classes`.
+  This specifies the format of the ASCII table to be written, for example if it is a basic character delimited table, fixed format table, or a CDS-compatible table, etc.  The value of this parameter must be one of the :ref:`supported_formats`.
-  Note: Reader classes and Writer classes are synonymous, in other words Reader classes can also write, but for historical reasons they are called Reader classes.

 **delimiter** : column delimiter string
   A one-character string used to separate fields which typically defaults to the space character.